 Probes typically require annual calibration due to natural conditions such as transportation and handling.
-Without calibration, the data are likely to contain more and more error with each year.
-This probe came directly from the manufacturer, so it theoretically should have been perfectly calibrated.
-Additionally, Forte took care to keep the probe protected in transportation.
+Without calibration, the data is likely to accumulate more error with each year.
+This probe was calibrated last in 2021 and should be calibrated again before the 2023 readings are collected.
+Forte took care to keep the probe protected in transportation.
 However, natural error will occur.